Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: System Architecture and Model

-This system is designed to use high-altitude airships with high computing power, large caches, and strong communications to assist multi-UAV in completing resource optimization to adapt to MED's task assignment requests.
+This system is designed to use a HAP (e.g., airship) with high computing power, large caches, and strong communications to assist multi-UAV in completing resource optimization to adapt to MED's task assignment requests.
 We build DT models of UAVs in an airship to optimize the resource cooperation of aerial MEC network.
-With the help of DT, the system model designed in this paper is shown in Fig. \ref{fig02}, which is composed of a application plane, a physical plane, and a virtual plane.
+With the help of DT, the system model designed in this paper is shown in Fig. \ref{fig02}, which is composed of an application plane, a physical plane, and a virtual plane.
 The model parameters are shown in Table \ref{tab:table1}.
 Next, we describe the system model as follows.

-\textbf{Application plane:} This plane involves users (e.g., road inspection vehicles, approaching reconnaissance aircraft, and smart ships) sending task assignment requests and executing the task assignment.
-Specifically, the tasks are assigned to specific UAV coalitions based on resource cooperation strategies.
+\textbf{Application plane:} This plane involves users (e.g., road inspection vehicles, reconnaissance aircraft, and smart ships) sending task assignment requests and executing the task assignment.
+Specifically, the tasks are offloaded to specific UAV coalitions based on resource cooperation strategies.

 \textbf{Physical plane:} This plane encompasses three main functions.
 First, it relays the UAVs' status information and users' task assignment requests to the airship.
-Subsequently, the UAVs receive a resource collaboration strategy from the airship, enabling them to form the necessary coalitions.
-Additionally, the UAVs establish an edge computing network to provide computing services to users.
+Second, the UAVs receive a resource collaboration strategy from the airship, enabling them to form the necessary coalitions.
+Third, the UAVs establish an edge computing network to provide computing services to users.

 \textbf{Virtual plane:} After the airship receives the intentions (e.g., the task assignment requests), it generates samples from high-utility strategies and infers a customized cooperative solution for the resource pool.
 And then the preliminary coalition structure is formed.
 Furthermore, the preliminary coalition structure could be directly applied to the coalition game to quickly work out the optional coalition cooperation strategies.
 The strategies are viable to make into labeled strategy datasets for particular task assignments and are stored in a standardized manner for model training.
 In addition, the historical data of other airship systems can be encoded into labeled strategies to further improve the quality of the datasets.
 Note that the GM is not limited to the diffusion model, and other models could also be applied to this proposed approach.